Ralph Ginzburg: Reception of the conviction of Ginzburg

 First Amendment advocates including I. F. Stone, Sloan Wilson and Arthur Miller protested Ginzburg's conviction.
 Commenting on the case and Ginzburg's conviction, Arthur Miller had concluded in the late 1960s:

 After all the legal, moral and psychological arguments are done, the fact remains that a man is going to prison for publishing and advertising stuff a few years ago that today would hardly raise an eyebrow in your dentist's office.
 This is the folly, the menace of all censorship—it lays down rules for all time which are ludicrous a short time later.

 If it is right that Ralph Ginzburg goes to jail, then in all justice the same court that sentenced him should proceed at once to close down ninety percent of the movies now playing and the newspapers that carry their advertising.
 Compared to the usual run of entertainment in this country, Ginzburg's publications and his ads are on a par with the National Geographic."

-fact: (magazine)
+fact:

 From January 1964 to August 1967, Ginzburg published a quarterly magazine named fact:, which could be characterized as a humorous, scathingly satiric journal of comment on current society and politics. fact: had surprisingly little erotic content.
 Rather, it contained articles such as 1189 Psychiatrists Say Barry Goldwater is Unfit for the Presidency.
 The Goldwater article purported to find the senator paranoid, sexually insecure, suicidal, and "grossly psychotic."
 Goldwater later sued and won the suit.

-One of the editors of fact: was Robert Anton Wilson, a prolific science fiction author whose works include the Illuminatus! series.